markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/conf-yaml-example.md

-We've already talked about `conf.yaml.example`, but it's worth taking a look at the generated output to get a feel for how the `spec.yaml` file is used.
+You've already learned about `conf.yaml.example`, but it's worth taking a look at the generated output to get a feel for how the `spec.yaml` file is used.
 Take a moment to look at `dd/integrations-extras/awesome/datadog_checks/awesome/data/conf.yaml.example`{{open}} with an eye to the following questions:
 <details>
-  <summary>If we wanted to monitor _another_ URL, how would we do that?</summary>
+  <summary>If you wanted to monitor _another_ URL, how would you do that?</summary>

-  - We would need to add additional url options to the `spec.yaml` file.
+  - You would need to add additional url options to the `spec.yaml` file.

 </details>
 <details>